 Hardy rejoined Christopher Nolan for The Dark Knight Rises (2012); he played the villain role of Bane opposite Christian Bale, Anne Hathaway, Joseph Gordon-Levitt and Gary Oldman.
 Hardy's menacing physique and his character's scrambled, hard-to-distinguish voice became a major discussion point as the film was released.

 Outside of performing, Hardy is the patron for the charity "Flack", which is an organization to aid the recovery of the homeless in Cambridge.
 And, in 2010, Hardy was named an Ambassador for The Prince's Trust, which helps disadvantaged youth.
 On the recent stage, he starred in the Brett C. Leonard play "The Long Red Road" in early 2010.
 Written for Hardy and directed by Philip Seymour Hoffman, the play was staged at Chicago's Goodman Theater.

-Hardy will next be seen as the iconic Mad Max in George Miller's reboot of his Mad Max franchise, Mad Max: Fury Road (2014).
+Hardy will next be seen as the iconic Mad Max in George Miller's reboot of his Mad Max franchise, Mad Max: Fury Road (2015).
 He has an outlaw biker story among other projects in development.
-In 2010, Hardy became engaged to fellow English actress, Charlotte Riley, whom he starred with in "The Take" (2009) and Wuthering Heights (2009) (TV), and is raising a young son, Louis, with ex-girlfriend Rachael Speed.
+In 2010, Hardy became engaged to fellow English actress, Charlotte Riley, whom he starred with in The Take (2009) and Wuthering Heights (2009), and is raising a young son, Louis, with ex-girlfriend Rachael Speed.

 |Sarah Ward||(1999 - 2004) (divorced)|